openstack/openstack-doc-tools/doc/source/man/openstack-doc-test.rst

       Directory to ignore for building of manuals.
 The parameter can be passed multiple times to add several directories.

+  **--exceptions-file EXCEPTIONS_FILE**
+      File that contains filenames that will be skipped during validation.

 FILES
 =====